Fourth Stimulus Check: Will There Be Another Relief Payment?

 The Urban Institute estimated that another stimulus payment could reduce poverty by at least 6.4 percent in 2021.
 Many economists are also onboard.
 A 2020 open letter from experts in the field argued “direct cash payments are an essential tool that will boost economic security, drive consumer spending, hasten the recovery, and promote certainty at all levels of government and the economy – for as long as necessary.”

 California Governor Gavin Newsom recently signed a new budget into law, which includes a stimulus check for about two-thirds of the state’s residents.
-The $100 billion California Comeback Plan, as part of the $262.2 billion budget, will pay residents earning between $30,000 and $75,000 per year $600.
-Residents with kids in that income range will receive $1,100.
+The $100 billion California Comeback Plan, as part of their $262.2 billion budget, will pay $600 to residents earning between $30,000 and $75,000 per year.
+Residents in that income range who have kids will receive $1,100.
 The state’s previous stimulus went to those with an annual income under $30,000.

 The Biden administration, which authored the third round of stimulus checks, isn’t against a fourth round.
 But the president recognizes their high price tag.
 He also seems to have other priorities, namely the American Jobs Plan and the American Families Plan.
 Neither includes another relief payment in its current form.